fomcl/savreaderwriter/savReaderWriter/documentation/index.rst

 .. toctree::
    :maxdepth: 2

 Installation
 ============================================================================

 Platforms
 ----------
-As shown in the table below, this program works for Linux (incl. z/Linux), Windows, MacOS (32 and 64 bit), AIX-64, HP-UX and Solaris-64.
-However, it has only been tested on Linux 32 (Ubuntu and Mint), Windows (mostly on Windows XP 32, but also a few times on Windows 7 64), and MacOS (with an earlier version of savReaderWriter).
+As shown in the table below, this program works for Linux (incl. z/Linux), Windows, Mac OS (32 and 64 bit), AIX-64, HP-UX and Solaris-64.
+However, it has only been tested on Linux 32 (Ubuntu and Mint), Windows (mostly on Windows XP 32, but also a few times on Windows 7 64), and Mac OS (with an earlier version of savReaderWriter).
 The other OSs are entirely untested.

 +------------------+------------+-----------+
 | Operating System |       Architecture     |